John O. Westwood

-John Obadiah Westwood (22 December 1805 – 2 January 1893) was an English entomologist and archaeologist also noted for his artistic talents.
+John Obadiah Westwood (22 December 1805 – 2 January 1893) was an English entomologist and archaeologist noted for his artistic talents.
 He published several illustrated works on insects and antiquities.
 He was among the first entomologists with an academic position at Oxford University.
 He was a natural theologian, staunchly anti-Darwinian, and sometimes adopted a quinarian viewpoint.
-Although he never travelled widely, he described species from around the world on the basis of specimens, especially of the larger, curious, and colourful species, obtained by naturalists and collectors in England.
+Although he never travelled widely, he described species from around the world on the basis of specimens, especially of the larger, curious, and colourful species obtained by naturalists and collectors in England.

 Life and work

-Westwood was born in a Quaker family in Sheffield, the son of medal and die maker, John Westwood (1774–1850) and Mary, daughter of Edward Betts.
+John Obadiah Westwood was born into a Quaker family in Sheffield, the son of medal and die maker, John Westwood (1774–1850) and Mary, daughter of Edward Betts.
 He went to school at the Friends' School, Sheffield and later at Lichfield when the family moved there.
 He apprenticed briefly to become a solicitor and worked briefly as a partner in a firm but gave up a career in law for his interests.
 In his spare time he studied Anglo-Saxon and medieval manuscripts and earned a living by illustrating and writing.
 His early works included reproductions of old manuscripts and illuminations.
-It was in 1824 that he met the entomologist Reverend Frederick William Hope for the first time and they were close friends.
-In 1833 Westwood and Hope were founding members of the Entomological Society of London and Westwood served as its secretary in 1834.
+In 1824, he met the entomologist Reverend Frederick William Hope for the first time and they were close friends.
+In 1833, Westwood and Hope were founding members of the Entomological Society of London and Westwood served as its secretary in 1834.
 In the same year, Hope had his insect collections organized by Westwood.
 This allowed Westwood to examine and describe insects from around the world.